Here Are Our Top 10 Insider Tips To Surviving a Long Layover

 Share

 Thanks to a certain pandemic, more Canadians than ever are booking trips with connecting flights.
 Tightened flight schedules mean that it’s become very common to have two legs of your journey (especially if your home airport isn’t YVR or YYZ).
 Fortunately, a long layover doesn’t have to be a drag.
-Our Travel Experts have been there and are here to help you make your travel plans easy.
+Our travel consultants have been there and are here to help you make your travel plans easy.

-Keep reading to make sense of what a layover is, what you can (and can’t) do with a layover, and how you can pass the time in style.
+Keep reading to make sense of what a layover is, what you can (and can’t) do with a layover and how you can pass the time in style.

 If your flight isn’t direct or non-stop to your final destination, you’ll have what’s known as a layover or connecting flight.
 During a layover, you’ll switch planes for the next leg of your trip.
 Some layovers are quite short (just enough time to find a restroom and then catch your next flight), while longer layovers give you an opportunity to add some fun experiences to your getaway.